archanpatkar/Physics-Calculator/README.md

 # Physics-Calculator
-## This is a android app for calculating Velocity and Acceleration and animating the movement
+### This is a android app for calculating Velocity and Acceleration and vizualizing the movement according to the given movement

 ### Old Application Created for School Science Project in 9th Grade